-For fiscal year 2021, 70% of the cash incentive bonus was based on the Company achieving target revenue for the fiscal year, and 30% was based on the Company achieving target EBITDA (earnings before interest, taxes, depreciation and amortization) for the fiscal year.
+The updated metrics for the annual cash incentive program were 60% based on the Company achieving target revenue for the fiscal year, 30% based on the Company achieving target EBITDA for the fiscal year, and 10% based on the Company achieving target growth in D&I representation.
 The formula is more heavily weighted toward revenue growth based on the Company's belief that revenue growth is a key driver of shareholder return.
-The focus on revenue growth balanced by the EBITDA targets ensures that the Company appropriately manages operating risks, avoids excessive risk-taking, and maintains its gross margin and operating margin targets.
-The Committee did not change the performance metrics or their weightings for fiscal year 2021.
-The Company believed these targets would continue to appropriately reflect and address the interests of our shareholders and promote the Company's business strategies and objectives and should continue to be key components of the Company's incentive compensation program for fiscal year 2021.
+The focus on revenue growth balanced by the EBITDA and D&I targets ensures that the Company appropriately manages operating risks, avoids excessive risk-taking, and maintains its gross margin and operating margin targets while building a company culture of belonging and representation.
+The Company believes these targets appropriately reflect and address the interests of our shareholders and promote the Company's business strategies and objectives.
 Accordingly, the Committee approved these targets as metrics for the cash annual incentive program.